Door and Window – Size, Types, and Technical term used in connection

 Outside vertical members of a shutter are known as styles.

-The topmost horizontal member of the shutter is known as top rail.
+The topmost horizontal member of the shutter is known as the top rail.

-The lower most horizontal member of a shutter is known as bottom rail.
+The lowermost horizontal member of a shutter is known as the bottom rail.

-This is the middle horizontal member of a shutter where locking arrangement is provided.
+This is the middle horizontal member of a shutter where a locking arrangement is provided.

-The rail which is provided between the top rail and lock rail is called frieze rail.
+The rail which is provided between the top rail and lock rail is called the frieze rail.

 The vertical member running through a shutter and sub-dividing the shutter vertically is called mullion.